 I was a crevasse witness.
-I was on TERT in 1993 [1994?] when the crevasse opened up.
+I was on TERT in 1993 [sic-actually 1994?] when the crevasse opened up.
 John Moellmer found it, and Paul Hart and I went up to check it out.
 It was eery--deep blue ice, 40 feet thick at least.
 The hole was DEEP.
-If you fell in, you'd be 30th century archaeological curiousity.
+If you fell in, you'd be 30th-century archaeological curiosity.
 I have a photo of it somewhere in my infernally huge collection of slides.
-Glen Meyer, the TERT director, got a glaciology team from Wash State to assay the ice.
+Glen Meyer, the TERT director, got a glaciology team from Washington State to assay the ice.
 Their results were inconclusive as to whether it was truly glacial.
 The fact that the crevasse did not reappear in 2004 suggests it was moving, that is, glacial.
 Glacial or not, I NEVER walk down the middle of the snowfield any more.

 Despite some wet years, the drought continues to take a toll on the now sometimes invisible “glacier”.
 Notice in this photo from September 2003, that the surface ice and perpetual snowfield has once again melted almost completely.
 When comparing the photos from almost 100 years ago, they are just a reminder of what the “glacier” used to be.